-In this article, we’ll look at six of the most important things to keep in mind when you hire a contractor.
+In this article, I’ll look at six of the most important things to keep in mind when you hire a contractor.

 Whether you’re remodeling your home, dealing with plumbing issues or repairing your roof, you may find yourself in need of professional help.
 Regardless of how big or small the project, hiring a quality contractor can make a huge difference.